PavelPZ/riverpod_navigator/examples/riverpod_navigator_example/README.md

 The example implements a simple login logic: ```Book screen, id=1``` and ```Book screen, id=3``` screens are not available without login.

+## New

+I successfully used the idea from the example in my new project.
+It seems to me that it could be useful to others.
+So I prepared a [riverpod_navigator package](https://pub.dev/packages/riverpod_navigator).

 ## Running example on the web...

 ... is available [here](https://pavelpz.github.io/).